A Guide to Your Water Bill and Service

 Required items on bills

-Water companies are required to list certain information on your bill, such as the name on the account, the address, and the account number.
-Water companies are also required to include actual or estimated reading, the address for payments, payment due dates, dates of service, late charges or credits, and contact information for the company.
-Note that a rate schedule for service or a statement of the rate schedule should be made available upon request.
+Water companies are required to include specific information on your bill, such as the name on the account, the address, and the account number.
+They must also provide either an actual or estimated reading, the payment address, payment due dates, service dates, late charges or credits, and the company’s contact information.
+Additionally, a rate schedule or a statement of the rate schedule must be made available upon request.

 Reading your bill